 is Namdeb Holdings, which contributes more than one in every five Namibian dollars to foreign earnings.

 continues to be recognised as global leader in the marine exploration and mining of diamonds.

 specialising in marine mining, are currently in operation at Debmarine Namibia.
-The mv SS Nujoma, its new exploration and sampling vessel, will be added to the fleet in Q1 2017.
+The mv SS Nujoma, its latest exploration and sampling vessel, was added to the fleet in 2017.